Get your card

 Supported Currencies and Conversion

-Rizon Card currently supports two USD-pegged stablecoins:
+Rizon Card currently supports two USD-pegged stablecoins for spending:

 - USDC (USD Coin)